 An interesting book, a little heavy and have your dictionary to hand but worth studying as his method of research is good and his idea that arguments that are not fully tested with good background research are weak and likely to be biased.
 I think Tagg alludes to this when referring to John Berger and Susan Sontag.

-I have just finished reading this book by Susan Sontag which is a collection of essays discussing how photography has influenced the world since it’s invention and how it has played a part in the surrealist art movement in the 20th Century.
+This book by Susan Sontag is a collection of essays discussing how photography has influenced the world since its invention and how it has played a part in the surrealist art movement in the 20th Century.